White and blue painted Galapagos small ship Evolution floats next to popular site Kicker Rock a tan volcanic cone that reaches up from the ocean.

 Evolution

-This luxurious small expedition ship accommodates 32 passengers for its Galapagos itineraries.
+This classic small expedition ship accommodates 32 passengers for its Galapagos itineraries.
 A historic feel combined with modern amenities and a 1:10 guest-to-guide ratio give this yacht the adventurous atmosphere of a smaller boat.

 Testimonials